SQLDrivenAbdul/NYC-TAXI-PIPELINE/README.md

 THE LOAD_META TRIGGER

-I created a trigger that fires the meta_data table once the bronze layer is populated.
+I created a trigger that fires/feeds the meta_data table once the bronze layer is populated.
 Attached is the script below

 ```SQL